 Toyota in 2004 conducted a recall in Japan of Hilux trucks with defective steering relay rods, but at the time told U.S. regulators the defect was isolated to vehicles in Japan, the NHTSA said.

 The automaker later admitted the problem affected vehicles sold in the United States.
 Its 2005 U.S. recall covered about 978,000 vehicles, including the 4Runner sport utility vehicle and pickup trucks from the 1989-1996 model years.

 The U.S. government ordered Toyota in April to pay a $16.4 million fine for delaying a January recall over accelerator pedals that did not spring back as designed.

-Toyota shares closed Tuesday down 2.6 percent in Tokyo.
-The benchmark Nikkei average fell 1.2 percent.
-Toyota shares on the NYSE were down 1.9 percent in late Tuesday morning trade.
+Toyota shares closed Tuesday down 2.6 percent.
+The benchmark Nikkei average was down 1.2 percent.

-(Reporting by Sachi Izumi and Jonathan Stempel; Additional reporting by Grant McCool; Editing by Maureen Bavdek and Tim Dobbyn)
+(Reporting by Sachi Izumi in Tokyo and Jonathan Stempel in New York; Editing by Maureen Bavdek)